-Deloitte & Touche (M.E.) were appointed as external auditors for the Group for the year ended 31 December 2020.
-Deloitte & Touche (M.E.) have expressed their willingness to continue in office.
-A shareholder resolution for the reappointment of Deloitte & Touche (M.E.) is proposed and to absolve them of their responsibility for the year ended 31 December 2020.
+Deloitte & Touche (M.E.) were appointed as external auditors for the Group for the year ended 31 December 2021.
+A shareholder's resolution is proposed to absolve them of their responsibility for the year ended 31 December 2021.

 DIRECTORS

 The Directors during the year were: